 Generative animation for a perfume and fragrance brand

-Escentric molecules is about niche perfume and fragrances.
-Their branding and products embrace this approach of art meeting science and visitors to the website are greeted by an animation that speaks to this message.
+Escentric molecules is about niche perfume and fragances.
+Their branding and products speak to this message of art meeting science.

 Compared to the original video, the animation in code produced a 97% reduction in file size, making the website much faster to load.

-The animation changes in complexity based on the current frame rate.
+We use WebGL, with an option for Canvas fallback depending on browser capabilities.
+Objects are passed on to the renderer (Canvas or WebGL) for drawing.
+The complexity of the animation is tuned in-flight based on the current frame rate.
 If performance starts to dip, the number of elements drawn on screen is reduced to maintain an acceptably smooth frame rate.